Police escort protestors over Auckland Harbour Bridge, warn of major traffic delays

-Protestors in a truck and cars have been escorted across the Auckland Harbour Bridge today by half a dozen police cars.
+Protestors in a marked truck and a procession of cars have been escorted across the Auckland Harbour Bridge today by half a dozen police cars.

 The operation has caused significant traffic delays.